Early life and education of Donald Trump: Military school

-Near the end of Trump's seventh grade year, his father, Fred, discovered his cache of knives and learned of his adventures in Manhattan.
+Near the end of Trump's seventh-grade year, his father, Fred, discovered his cache of knives and learned of his adventures in Manhattan.
 The revelations infuriated Fred, who decided to send Trump to New York Military Academy (NYMA) in Cornwall-on-Hudson, New York.
 Prior to attending the academy, Trump went to Camp Hilltop, an expensive, Christian, carefully supervised outdoor camp in Hancock, as his brother, Freddy, had done years earlier—an experience that made him ornery and bored.
 He arrived at NYMA in September 1959, and was advised by Theodore Dobias, a World War II veteran.
 Dobias struck insubordinate cadets and conducted cage matches between disobedient students twice a week.
 Trump was physically abused with slaps and blows.
 Older cadets often used violence, or threats of violence, to assume authority.
 According to Dobias, Trump was reluctant to conform to the expectations of the academy, but he quickly excelled at hygiene requirements, sought to compete for contests in order and cleanliness, and worked for higher grades.
 Trump later described his tenure as contingent on "survival".
 In interviews, former cadets told Gwenda Blair for The Trumps (2000) that Trump was socially distant with everyone except for Dobias.
-Trump returned to Jamaica Estates each summer to assist his father with apartment maintenance.
+Trump returned to Jamaica Estates each summer to help his father with apartment maintenance.